Auscision 421 Class Diesel Locomotive

-For this installation we recommend the ESU LokSound 5 (Sound) with our Custom Sound Project for the 421 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
-We offer several options of DCC installations for this model to suit all budgets and can supply the decoders only for the DIY installers.
+For this DCC installation, we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the NSW 421 Class or the LokPilot 5 (No Sound) for those not wishing sound.

-We offer a light modification for this 421 Class Model to separate the lights for a more prototypical operation.
+We offer a light modification for the Auscision 421 Class to separate the lights for a more prototypical operation

 Our Custom Sound Project now includes these fantastic features:

 Custom Built NSW 421 Class Sound Project

 This is not just a basic factory sound project but a completely custom-built sound project by DCC Solutions that contains recorded sounds with customised sound programming plus extra features that will make your NSW 421 Class Auscision model a uniquely, impressive driving and sounding loco that will turn heads!